How Complaints about Advertising are Handled

 Complaints Under All Other Code Clauses

-The advertiser is asked to comment, in writing to ASC, on the consumer’s concerns.
-If there
+The verbatim complaint is forwarded to the advertiser who is asked to comment, in writing to ASC, on the consumer’s concerns.

-remains a concern under the Code, the matter will be forwarded to Council for a decision.
+If ASC determines there remains an issue under the Code, the matter will be forwarded to Council for a decision.

 Administratively Resolved Complaints About Accuracy and Clarity (Clause1) or Price Claims (Clause 3)